tychonievich/graphics/md/text/nanite.md

     - Can fall back on less efficient but more reliable depth-step tree traversal or non-hierarchical brute-force checks if needed.
 :::

-A few foreground objects at much higher LOD than most of scene can cause many passes through loop with fewer jobs in the queue than there are threads in the group.
+A few foreground objects at much higher LOD than most of the scene can cause many passes through loop with fewer jobs in the queue than there are threads in the group.
 Nanite uses the GPU more efficiently by combining LOD culling with occlusion culling in the same GPU dispatch.

 ## Limitations of Decimation